 We made the difficult decision to release him from his pain.
 Our friends had a positive experience with home euthanasia when they had to say goodbye to their pug.
 We found a place called Lap of Love, a hospice veterinarian.
 We called them, explaining Lucian’s illness.
 Dr. Erin Hogan was the vet on call.
 She was incredibly compassionate and agreed to come to our home when we were ready.

 We were able to move Lucian gently downstairs on a fleece bed and blanket.
 We petted him, cried, and said our goodbyes as we waited for Dr. Erin.
 She arrived and gently explained the procedure.
 She gave Lucian a sedative which let his little body relax.
-He had been so tensed up and in pain.
+His body immediately relaxed when his pain was gone.
+We knew it was the right decision.
 When we were ready, she shaved one of his back legs and gave him the overdose that would end his pain.
 We were able to sit with him and let the other cats come and sniff him to also say their farewells.
 She wrapped his body up in fleece blankets, gently placed him in a basket and carried him to her car.
 We are having him cremated and having his ashes returned to us.
 She followed up with a card and an email to check on our well being, which was kind.

 It was a gentle death that befitted our sweet baby.
 I miss him terribly, but I don’t regret freeing him from pain or doing this at home.